shadasali/Data-Aggregation/README.md

 5) Passing data between React pages

 ## Future Iterations
-1) Using Twilio to add SMS notifications for alerts and etc
+1) Allow users to create their own avatar and logout, personalizing the app
 2) Add a Search Bar to Weather and News Page

 ## How to Run